FUD or Fact: Quantum Computing and Cryptography Analysis

 Separating quantum computing hype from reality.

-Evidence-based analysis of cryptographic threats and solutions.
+Evidence-based analysis of post-quantum attacks, cryptographic threats, and quantum-resistant solutions.

 Latest Verdicts

-View all →RSA and ECC are vulnerable to quantum attacks
+RSA and ECC are vulnerable to quantum attacks

-FACTShor's algorithm can efficiently factor large integers and solve discrete logarithms, breaking RSA and elliptic curve cryptography.
+Shor's algorithm can efficiently factor large integers and solve discrete logarithms, breaking RSA and elliptic curve cryptography.
 This is mathematically proven.

 Quantum computers will break all encryption by 2030